glproxy/glproxy/README.md

   used with `GL_ARB_vertex_buffer_object` implementations, along with desktop OpenGL 1.5+ implementations.
 * GLX, and WGL support.
 * EGL support.
-EGL headers are included, so they're not necessary to build glproxy with EGL support.
+EGL headers are included, so they're not necessary to build GLproxy with EGL support.
 * Can be mixed with non-glproxy OpenGL usage.